Chris Rolinson, M.F.A.

 - Photojournalism I, II

 - Introduction to Digital Photography

 - Specialized Photography

 As a student in the Slippery Rock University Art Department, Christopher Rolinson discovered his passion for photography after a tour of duty in the U.S. Army.
 He merged fine art photography with communication and politics.
-Upon graduation, he practiced photojournalism at the Steubenville, Ohio, Herald-Star.
+Upon graduation, he practiced photojournalism in rural Ohio and western Pennsylvania.

 In addition to his academic and professional work, he volunteers his media relations skills to several local organizations including the Coraopolis Train Station project, the Hollow Oak Land Trust and the Slippery Rock-based Potters Water Action Group.

 - "Long Term Projects for the Professor," National Press Photographers Association, 2010

 - #lunchhourpgh, still photography, River Gallery, Cleveland, Ohio

 - The Veteran's Breakfast Club, filmmaker and photographer